 The Pyredoodle is a mixed breed dog–a cross between the Great Pyrenees and Standard Poodle dog breeds.
 Calm, fearless, and loyal, these pups inherited some of the best traits from both of their parents.

 Pyredoodles go by a few other names, including Pyreneespoo, Pyrepoo, and Pyreneesdoodle.
 Despite their unfortunate status as a designer breed, you can find these mixed breed dogs in shelters and breed specific rescues, so remember to adopt!
 Don’t shop!

-These adorable pups make great pets for single people and families alike, and can even adapt to apartment living, but it is best suited for a home with a yard due to their larger size.
-They are generally quiet, but will bark to alert their owner of any dangers and are known to become very protective of children in their household.
+These adorable pups make great pets for single people and families alike.
+They can even adapt to apartment living, but they’re best suited for a home with a yard due to their larger size.
+They’re generally quiet, but will bark to alert their humans of any dangers and are known to become very protective of children in their household.
 If you’re looking for a gentle giant with a big heart that will guard your home and your family, the Pyredoodle may be the right dog for you!

 See below for all Pyredoodle facts and mixed dog breed characteristics!

 Pyredoodle Mixed Dog Breed Pictures, Characteristics, & Facts

 Dog Breed Group:Mixed Breed Dogs

 Life Span:10 to 12 years

 - Pyredoodles are mixed breed dogs.
 They are not purebreds like their Great Pyrenees or Poodle parents.